 ● Women are twice as likely as men to have PTSD

 ● U.S. Latinos, African Americans, and American Indians – are disproportionately affected and have higher rates of PTSD than non-Latino whites

-According to the Multidisciplinary Association for Psychedelic Studies (MAPS), MDMA-Assisted Therapy is a defined as a, “treatment package that combines psychotherapy with the administration of MDMA (approved generic name: midomafetamine) to achieve significant and lasting reductions in PTSD symptoms” (MAPS).
+According to the Multidisciplinary Association for Psychedelic Studies (MAPS), MDMA-Assisted Therapy is a “treatment package combining psychotherapy with the administration of MDMA (approved generic name: midomafetamine) to achieve significant and lasting reductions in PTSD symptoms” (MAPS).

 ● reduce fear and defensiveness

 ● increase empathy and compassion.

 According to MAPS, “The combination of these neurological effects can enhance the therapeutic process for people with PTSD.”

 MAPS is a 501(c)(3) nonprofit research and educational organization that develops medical, legal, and cultural contexts for people to benefit from the careful uses of psychedelics and marijuana.

 Founded in 1986, the organization operates two expanded patient access sites in the U.S. In phase three clinical trials, MDMA-assisted psychotherapy improved PTSD symptoms after three sessions.